Non-Hodgkin Lymphoma: The Basics

 - Radioimmunotherapy uses monoclonal antibodies and radiation to seek out tumor cells, attach to them, expose them to radiation, and destroy them.

-- Radiation uses high energy rays (similar to x-rays) to kill cancer cells in a targeted, small area of the body.
+- Radiation uses high-energy rays (like X-rays) to kill cancer cells in a targeted, small area of the body.